Strategic Plan (2018-2023)

 Mechanism for regular evaluation of the plan

-- Review the mission, strategic goals, and strategic objectives every four years and update as necessary.
+- Review the mission, strategic goals, and strategic objectives annually at the Department Retreat and update every four years as necessary.

 Mechanism for regular evaluation of progress in meeting the plan’s objectives